bionomia/bionomia/README.md

 ### Step 1:  Import Data

-See the [Apache Spark recipes](spark.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org) or from a custom [Bionomia download](spark2.md).
+See the Apache Spark recipes [here](spark.md) and [here](spark2.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org) or from a custom [Bionomia download](spark2.md).
 Apache Spark is used to produce the necessary source csv files for the "Parse & Populate Agents" and "Populate Taxa" steps below.

 ### Step 2: Check for Dramatic Changes in gbifIDs

 Unfortunately, gbifIDs are not persistent.
 These occasionally disappear through processing at GBIF's end.
 As a result, claims may no longer point to existing occurrence records.
-The following produces a count for how many claims and attributions might be orphaned:
+The following produces a count for how many claims and attributions might be orphaned.
+An alternative, more efficient process is found in an Apache Spark [script](spark2.md).

       $ RACK_ENV=production irb
       > require "./application"